jcam1/sdks/packages/v1/README.md

 #### 3. Instantiate SDK

-Initialize an SDK instance that implements an abstracted interface to JPYCv2 contracts.
+Initialize an SDK instance that implements an abstracted interface to the JPYCv2 contracts.

 ```ts
 import { ChainName, Endpoint, NetworkName } from '@jpyc/sdk-core';